Sof16/Sof16.github.io/index.md

 # Github project links

-Our work can be accessed on GitHub: https://github.com/Sof16/Sof16.github.io
+Our work can be accessed on [GitHub](https://github.com/Sof16/Sof16.github.io)